Week 14 NFL anytime touchdown scorer picks, back Kyren Williams to score

-Week 14 NFL anytime touchdown scorer picks, odds: Kyren Williams among best bets for anytime TD scorer bets
+Week 14 NFL anytime touchdown scorer odds, picks: Kyren Williams among best bets for anytime TD scorer bets

 The SportsLine Machine Learning Model has locked in its top Week 14 NFL anytime TD picks for players like Kyren Williams.
 RJ Harvey and Darren Waller